Analogue of the Galois Theory for normal fields and B-extensions (characteristic free approach): Abstract

 \section{Abstract}

+This paper resolves the long-standing open problem of establishing a unified Galois theory for all normal finite field extensions.

-The aim of the paper is to introduce B-extensions which are the most symmetrical finite field extensions (a finite field extension $L/K$ is called a {\em B-extension} if the endomorphism algebra $\End_K(L)$ is generated by the algebra of differential operators $\CD (L/K)$ on the $K$-algebra $L$ and the automorphism group $G(L/K):=\Aut_{K-{\rm alg}}(L)$) and to obtain an analogue of the Galois Theory for B-extensions.
-Surprisingly, the class of B-extensions coincides with the class of {\em normal } finite field extensions.
+The key idea is to introduce the concept of `B-extensions' which are the most symmetrical finite field extensions (a finite field extension $L/K$ is called a {\em B-extension} if the endomorphism algebra $\End_K(L)$ is generated by the algebra of differential operators $\CD (L/K)$ on the $K$-algebra $L$ and the automorphism group $G(L/K):=\Aut_{K-{\rm alg}}(L)$) and to obtain an analogue of the Galois Theory for B-extensions.
+Surprisingly, the class of B-extensions coincides with the class of {\em normal } finite field extensions and hence we have a new characterization of normality via differential operators and automorphisms.
 As a result, an analogue of the Galois Theory is obtained for normal field extensions.
 In particular, all Galois field extensions and all purely inseparable field extensions are B-extensions.
 Our approach is a ring theoretic (characteristic free) approach which is based on central simple algebras.
 In this approach, analogues of the Galois Correspondences (for subfields and normal subfields of $L$) are deduced from the Double Centralizer Theorem which is applied to the central simple algebra $\End_K(L)$ and subfields of B-extensions.

 Since Galois finite field extensions are B-extensions, this approach gives a new conceptual (short) proofs of key results of the Galois Theory, see \cite{GaloisTh-RingThAp} for details.
-It also reveals that the `maximal symmetry' (of field extensions) is the essence of the classical Galois Theory and the analogue of the Galois Theory for normal field extensions.
+It also reveals that the `maximal symmetry' (of field extensions) is the essence of the classical Galois Theory and the Galois Theory for normal field extensions.

-In the Galois theory, the two Galois Correspondences are given in terms of the field $L^{G(L/K)}$ of $G(L/K)$-{\em invariants}.
-But for normal field extensions, analogues of the two Galois Correspondences are given in terms of the field $L^{G(L/K)}\cap L^{\CD (L/K)_+}$ of $G(L/K)$-invariants and $\CD (L/K)_+$-{\em invariants/constants} where $\CD (L/K)_+$ is the left ideal of $\CD (L/K)$ that contains precisely differential operators with zero `constant term', i.e. that annihilate the identity element 1 of the field $L$.
+In the Galois theory, the two Galois Correspondences are given in terms of the fields $L^H$ of $H$-{\em invariants} where $H$ is a subgroup of the Galois group $G(L/K)$.
+But for normal field extensions, analogues of the two Galois Correspondences are given in terms of the fields $L^H\cap L^{\CG}$ of $H$-invariants and $\CG$-{\em invariants/constants} where $\CG$ is a dominant Lie algebra and $(\CG , H)$ is a dom-group.

+As a particular case, we have a Galois Theory for purely inseparable finite field extensions $L/K$ where the Lie algebra of proper differential operators $\CD(L/K)_+$ plays the role of the Galois group $G(L/K)$ in the Galois case (which is the identity group in this case) and $H$-invariants are replaced by $\CG$-invariants/constants where $\CG\subseteq \CD (L/K)_+$ is a dominant Lie algebra.